open-source-labs/Chronos/README.md

 After installing the node module in each microservice, download the Electron desktop application from the public [Chronos](https://github.com/Chronos2-0/Chronos) repo.

-Inside the downloaded directory, install all dependencies using the `npm install` command followed by the `npm start` to start the Electron desktop application.
+Inside the downloaded directory, install all dependencies using the `npm install` command followed by the `npm start` command to start the Electron desktop application.

 ## Contributing